openmessaging/openmessaging.github.io/docs/benchmarks/kafka.md

 ## Running the benchmarks from the client hosts

+> The benchmark scripts can be run from the /opt/benchmark working directory.

 Once you've successfully SSHed into the client host, you can run any of the [existing benchmarking workloads](../#benchmarking-workloads) by specifying the YAML file for that workload when running the `benchmark` executable.
 All workloads are in the `workloads` folder.
 Here's an example:

 ```bash